Lesson 937 of 1169

 Some examples

-- 'TypeError: undefined is not a function' = scary.
+- 'TypeError: the missing detail is not a function' = scary.

 - AI: 'You called something that doesn't exist — check the spelling.'